davvoz/cur8fun/docs/ARCHITECTURE.md

 The auto curation system enables users to automatically vote on posts from selected authors:

-- **Target Management**: Users can add/remove authors to follow for automatic voting
+- **Target Management**: Users can add, edit, or remove authors to follow for automatic voting directly from the interface
+- **User Info Display**: Each target shows the author's avatar, reputation, and post count
+- **Latest Post Preview**: The most recent post of each target is displayed with title, date, votes, comments, and payout
 - **Timing Configuration**: Configurable vote delay (1-60 minutes after post creation)
 - **Vote Percentage**: Adjustable voting percentage (1-100%)
+- **Inline Editing**: Vote delay and percentage can be edited inline or via a modal
 - **Backend Processing**: Voting logic handled entirely by backend services
 - **Frontend Interface**: Management interface integrated into WalletView as dedicated tab